awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/70-measure-launch-duration.md

 #### Observe Launch Duration

 Because the instance launched directly into the Auto Scaling group, all initialization actions needed to complete to prepare the instance to be placed in-service.
-From the results below you can see that these actions took a long time to complete, delaying how quickly your Auto Scaling group can scale.
+From the results below you can see that these actions took a long time to complete, delaying how quickly your Auto Scaling group can scale and increases the application response time.

 ```
 Launching a new EC2 instance: i-075fa0ad6a018cdfc Duration: 243s